PelionIoT/nanostack-border-router/README.md

 ## Selecting the target platform

 The target platform is the hardware on which the border router runs.
-There are number of target platforms already available for you in the mbed OS 5.
+There are number of target platforms already available for you in the mbed OS.

 If you wish to write your own target, follow the instructions in [Adding target support to mbed OS 5](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/advanced/porting_guide/).